oyvind-ege/egg-svelte/README.md

 # egg-svelte
-An egg timer that takes your location/altitude into account, using Svelte for frontend and Express for backend.
+An egg timer that takes your location/altitude into account.
+The project consists of a clientside, using Svelte, and a REST API built with Express.

 A one-day project built during my time at SALT.

 ## Basic flow

-The project consists of a clientside, using Svelte, and a REST API built with Express.

 Client needs two key variables to compute boiling time: egg-size, and elevation.